 At different moments throughout 2012, under the collective title Hearts of Darkness, artists and stowaways from various professions were invited to spend time in A Room for London.
 The instruction was simple: use the time and space as an opportunity to imagine something new to share by way of the digital space, echoic of the golden age of nautical broadcasting.

 Artist, writer and programmer, James Bridle created “a thing made out of ships, weather and the internet” on a voyage that lasts exactly 365 days.
 The progress of the "thing made out of ships" could be followed online — as a website and social media bot.
-What follows is an excerpt from a post on the artist's blog dated Tuesday 15 January 2013 (original post here):
+What follows is an excerpt from a post on the artist's blog dated Tuesday 15 January 2013.
+(Read the original blog post from A Ship Adrift):

 On Sunday night, we lost contact with A Ship Adrift, which had been sailing for exactly 365 days.
 It had covered half the world. […] In short, the ship is the record of a journey made my a mad, lost, AI autopilot across the web and the world, driven by the weather on the South Bank of the Thames in London.